MajorNibbles/AzureDevOpsTestConnectorPublic/README.md

  5. Select "Sync Azure DevOps Test Cases"
  6. If no Test Plan attribute can be found a prompt will appear for you to either enter an existing Test Plan's ID OR enter a new Test Plan's name.
  7. If no Test Suite attribute can be found a prompt will appear for you to either enter an existing Test Suite's ID OR enter a new Test Suite's name.
 If a new Test Suite's name is entered a second prompt will appear asking if you want it to be [Requirements](https://docs.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops#add-a-requirement-based-test-suite-and-select-backlog-items-to-test) based, to link the new Test Suite with a requirement simply enter a Requirement WorkItem's *(e.g. Backlog Item)* ID to link it to.
 If this is left BLANK it will create a Static Test Suite.
+ 8. A prompt will now appear asking if you would like to Automatically Associate the test case in Azure DevOps with the test solution.
+The entry should be the dll in which the test class is held.
+Leave this blank to not Associate the Test Case.
  8. The extension will now scan the Test Class and create/update any Test Methods in Azure DevOps, linking them to the Test Suite.
  9. Test Case names will be formatted automatically.
 Any capitals or underscores will be changed into spaces, E.g.
  GivenIHaveDoneThis_ThenThisWillHappen = Given I Have Done This Then This Will Happen